What are the Symptoms of Conn's Syndrome / Hyperaldosteronism?

-Symptoms of Conn's Syndrome; Primary HyperaldosteronismPatients with Conn's syndrome due to overproduction of the adrenal hormone aldosterone from an adrenal tumor are often without symptoms (asymptomatic).
-Often, the only sign that anything is wrong may by hypertension (mild to severe high blood pressure).
+NO. Often, the only sign that anything is wrong may by hypertension (mild to severe high blood pressure).
 Classicly, the blood pressure is mostly diastolic (the lower number is high while the systolic (the upper number) is normal.
 If hypokalemia is present (hypokalemia means low blood potassium; only about 9-37 % have low blood potassium levels) is present then the patient may have nocturia (urination at night time), polyuria (frequent urination), muscle cramps, and palpitations (raising heart beat).
+Remember, many patients are completetly asymptomatic.
+This means they have no symptoms at all.
+This is why it is so important to screen for patients, because otherwise they go undiagnosed and untreated, leading to unnecessary complications such as heart arrhythmias, stroke, heart attacks and premature death.

 - Drug-resistant hypertension (i.e. blood pressure that is not controlled well with medications)